BJC team members who experience a financial emergency can apply for relief from a new system-wide fund.

 - Death incident: Qualifying death expenses include only expenses which are related to the death of the employee, spouse or eligible dependents and which are for loss of income, cost of funeral expenses or remaining bills which prevent an employee from affording basic living expenses.

-- Catastrophic or extreme circumstances: This includes, but is not limited to, fire, major home damage that could not be prevented, serious crime against the employee (robbery, arson, assault, domestic abuse, or other reportable crime), or pandemic that impacts ability to afford basic living needs.
+- Catastrophic or extreme circumstances: This includes, but is not limited to, fire, major home damage that could not be prevented, serious crime against the employee (robbery, arson, assault, domestic abuse, or other reportable crime).
 NOTE: Catastrophic or extreme circumstances do not include reduced work hours or pay unless caused by the catastrophe.

 Situations Not Eligible for Assistance